Mario Lemieux was much closer to moving the Penguins than he'd like you to think

 During that tense 2007, as the Penguins' lease of the Mellon Arena neared its conclusion and threats to relocate the franchise hit at the pit of a frequently disheartened fan base's collective stomach, the Lemieux Group entered relocation negotiations with a number of cities desperate to land an NHL team.

 Kansas City looked to be the odds on favorite, and made perhaps the most compelling pitch for the Penguins, but there were others in play too.
-Like Kansas City, Lemieux and Burkle visited Las Vegas to discuss moving the team.
-And they spoke with representatives from Houston.
+Like Kansas City, Lemieux and co-owner Ron Burkle visited Las Vegas to discuss moving the team.
+And then they spoke with representatives from Houston.
 And Oklahoma City.
-Even Hartford and Hamilton, ONT. were still possibilities.
+Hartford and Hamilton, ON were considered possibilities.

 But, according to Lemieux again, it was all a clever ploy.
 A chance to go have "dinner" on another city's bill.